 Overview

-type class combines the operations of the Chain
+The Monad type class combines the operations of the Chain and

 constructors which support sequential composition, and also lifting of